 Each VPN protocol has its own pros and cons.
 OpenVPN is the most popular and widely-recommended, because it is secure, open-source, and also offers good performance.
 But it also requires the use of third-party apps.
 L2TP/IKEv2 is also a secure protocol with excellent performance and it can be used natively on most operating systems (no apps required) – but it’s not open source.

-AES (Advanced Encryption Standards) is one of the most common cryptographic ciphers in use today.
+AES (Advanced Encryption Standard) is one of the most common cryptographic ciphers in use today.
 Most VPNs utilize AES encryption with either a 128-bit or 256-bit key length.
 AES-128 is considered secure, even with the advances in quantum computing.

 Here is an interesting quote from VPN.ac on AES and encryption and vulnerabilities: